-If, after reviewing your options, you believe a cease and desist letter will be effective in stopping unwanted activity, you must begin drafting the letter.
-While LegalNature provides an excellent cease and desist letter template that is highly recommended, you should keep a few things in mind when filling it in.
+If, after reviewing your options, you believe a cease and desist letter will be effective in stopping unwanted activity, you must begin drafting a cease and desist letter.
+While we provide an excellent cease and desist letter template that is highly recommended, you should keep a few things in mind when filling it in.

 The elements of a cease and desist letter are rather simple:

 However, in reality, the substance of the cease and desist letter should contain much more.
 Specifically, it is advisable to use direct and actionable language that not only puts the offender “on notice,” but also incites a certain level of fear of legal repercussions.
 For example, attorneys love using “Govern yourself accordingly” as the closing sentence, because it puts a proverbial exclamation point on your willingness to pursue both criminal and civil action with the courts if certain actions do not stop.

 Additionally, it is helpful to make sure that all legal claims are backed up by relevant case law or statutes.
 This not only shows your harasser that you are serious about the matter, but also that your claims are not being pulled out of thin air.
 Expect a heated response, especially when dealing with a case of individual harassment, as most people do not relish the idea of being threatened by legal action.
 In such cases, just relax and do not engage the offender in any other way.
 Certainly do not incite any agitation—the letter is enough by itself.

 If after receiving the letter the offender refuses your request and continues the behavior, there are additional remedies available which will be discussed later in this article.
 But before we do so, it is very important to keep in mind that one should not draft a letter that is too aggressive and certainly not one that is offensive.